 At its core, the FSVP rule requires U.S. importers to verify that their foreign suppliers are producing food with the same level of public health protection as required of domestic producers.
 This means you can’t just assume your suppliers are following the rules—you have to actively check.
 Key requirements include performing a hazard analysis for the foods you import, evaluating your supplier’s performance and food safety risks, and conducting appropriate supplier verification activities.
 Documentation is a huge piece of the puzzle; the FDA requires detailed records of every evaluation, analysis, and verification step you take.
 It’s all about proving you’ve done your due diligence.

-What an FSVP Consultant Actually Does
+What Does an FSVP Consultant Actually Do?

 So, what does a consultant do day-to-day?
 They roll up their sleeves and get into the details of your supply chain.
 An FSVP consultant will develop a robust, customized FSVP plan tailored to your specific products and suppliers.
 They conduct thorough supplier evaluations, reviewing their food safety history and processes.
 They also help you perform risk assessments to identify potential hazards and determine the right verification activities, whether that’s an annual audit of the facility or a simple review of their food safety records.
 Their goal is to create a living, breathing program that keeps your imports safe and your documentation ready for inspection.

-How They Handle Documentation and Risk
+How They Manage Documentation and Risk

 An FSVP consultant is your first line of defense against compliance issues.
 They manage the mountain of paperwork required, ensuring every record is accurate, complete, and organized.
 This meticulous approach is critical because the stakes are high—a single FSVP violation can lead to civil fines ranging from $10,000 to $500,000.
 Beyond just paperwork, they help you manage complex risks that can easily be overlooked, such as language barriers with foreign suppliers or differing international standards for hygiene and environmental controls.
 By proactively handling these details, a consultant minimizes your risk of costly penalties, shipment delays, and damage to your brand’s reputation.